trungATtechainer/MLChain-Quick-Start/README.md

 # ML Chain Quick Start Tutorial

 Build your first Machine Learning app using MLchain.
-I this quickstart tutorial we will use MLchain to build our first ML chain app.
-First, clone the quick-start repository [here]().
+Through this quickstart tutorial we will use MLchain to build our first ML chain app.
+First, clone the quick-start repository.

 In this repository, you can find the following files: